 Q. How are applicants selected for admission?

-A. Applicants are selected based on their academic qualifications (i.e. a strong undergraduate degree from a recognized institution), and professional work experience.
+A. Applicants are selected based on their academic qualifications (i.e. an undergraduate degree from a recognized institution), and professional work experience.
 The review committee will look at your ability to contribute to the success of classmates and professional motivation.
 All admission decisions are made solely by the UB School of Management.

 Q. My transcripts are in a country other than Singapore.
 Can I submit my application without them and then send them in when they arrive?